 - Age 65 or older

-Foot Amputation Prevention Tips
+Top Tips for Foot Amputation Prevention

 One of the leading causes of foot amputations is diabetes-related complications.
 High blood sugar levels can damage nerves and blood vessels in your feet, making it more difficult to heal wounds and infections.
 This can increase your risk of amputation.